Introduction

 -

-- Check manufacturer guidelines for recommended thinning ratios.
+- Check the manufacturer’s guidelines for the best thinning ratios.

-- Start conservatively; you can always add more thinner but cannot remove it once mixed.
+- Start small; you can always add more thinner but can’t take it out once it’s mixed.

-- Document your thinning ratio for future reference.
+- Write down your thinning ratio for future projects.

 -

-Safety First: Always wear protective gear, such as gloves and a respirator mask, and ensure good ventilation to avoid inhaling fumes.
+Safety First: Always wear protective gear like gloves and a respirator mask, and make sure your space is well-ventilated to avoid inhaling fumes.

 2. Thinning for Airless Paint Sprayers

-When using an airless paint sprayer, thinning latex paint requires careful attention.
+When you’re using an airless paint sprayer, thinning latex paint needs some extra care.

 Thinning Technique for Spray Guns